 This web site is for Wellington Park Homeowners.
 The purpose is to introduce new people to the neighborhood, and to provide all owners with the information needed about our subdivision and Homeowners Association operations.
 It is also a place we can come to get daily local information like news, traffic conditions, and weather - instantly in one place.

-The word is already out that Cary, North Carolina is one of the safest and best large size communities to live inside of the United States, based on the high quality of life.
+The word is already out that Cary, North Carolina is one of the safest and best large size communities to live inside of the United States, and is often recognized for the high quality of life.
+Cary has the lowest crime rate in the United States!
 With over 100,000 residents, Cary is considered to be a "city" due to population size, however you won't find a typical city landscape anywhere because the population is really spread out over numerous housing subdivisions.
 Cary is overall a newer modern community, which was mostly developed in the late 1980's and 1990's during a housing explosion.
 So, most everything in Cary is relatively new compared to the rest of the country.

 The beautiful Cary Parkway runs semi-circular through Cary, and Wellington Park is near the Southeast corner.
 Drive south on the Parkway, and you'll cross over US 1, where the Crossroads of the Triangle begin to intersect.
 About a mile past that, just before Lochmere, you'll turn left just before the huge Gold Dome Landmark at Tryon Plaza.
 Nestled and hidden well behind the Kid's Together Park buffer lies the Wellington Park Subdivision with about 250 homes, making up a friendly and well connected community that we believe is the best neighborhood in the Town of Cary.

 That is a bold statement to make, but on this home page we will explain.
 These statements are based on simple facts, and based on open ended question input from a home owner's survey run by the Wellington Park Homeowners Association.
 The first three items following were written in the survey numerous times by a huge margin.
 People love it here!